 2. Save Money Once You Are Free From Debt

 Don’t be like people who splash a whole lot of money on celebration because they’ve just paid off their debts.
-Save the money on you, and you’ll not have to opt for a loan when there’s the need for money at a later time.
+Save the money on yourself, and you’ll not have to opt for a loan when there’s the need for money at a later time.
 It pays when you save more than you plan to spend.

 3. Prepare For The Unexpected